number-25/autodidacticism/Cheatsheets/NF_core_notes.md

 installation of specific tools e.g. samtools to use in our module, thereafter nf-core will ask which labels we would like to use for the module e.g. high mem, low-cpu etc. A list of TO-DOs will be created, if linting is enabled, and some templates automatically created.

+### Writing modules
+* When we create a module, it always consists of a main.nf file, which contains the main process instruction and scripts.
+Often times we also provide a config/metadata.yaml file which lists additional information about the module.
+* Module are used in a workflow by importing them, as we would in julia and other languages `include { SAMTOOLS_INDEX } from './modules/local/samtools/index/main.nf'`
+*

 ## Sub-workflows
-* These are varitions of a program, often implementing a very specific option/feature of a program e.g. GATK call, rather than all of GATK.
+* These are varitions of a program, often implementing a very specific option/feature of a processing task e.g. GATK call, rather than all of GATK, and then quality control and indexing.    i
 * The nf-core subworkflows are listed with `nf-core subworkflows list`, and essentially, most of the options and functions of the `nf-core modules` are also available to `nf-core subworkflows` e.g. linting, remove, test and so on.